 This unique idea was the creation of local friends Mike Higgs (Deputy Harbour Master) and Phil Street (former Town Crier), who after a few drinks in a local pub were listening to ‘Candles in the Wind’ the acclaimed song by Elton John… the rest is history!
 Mike and Phil have been involved with fundraising events for many years and to date they estimate over £100,000 has been raised for charity and local organisations.

-Lyme Regis Youth Causes have received 50% of all funds raised and Great Ormond Street Children’s Hospital, Diabetes Research, Cancer Research & CLIC/Sergeant and the Devon & Cornwall & Dorset & Somerset Air Ambulances have all received significant donations from the remaining 50% of the proceeds raised.
+Lyme Regis Youth Causes have received 50% of all funds raised and Help for Heroes, Great Ormond Street Children’s Hospital, Diabetes Research, Cancer Research & CLIC/Sergeant and the Devon & Cornwall & Dorset & Somerset Air Ambulances have all received significant donations from the remaining 50% of the proceeds raised.

 Please take time to explore this website and learn how the event is actually created, who is involved, find out where the proceeds have been donated and finally and most important how you can be part of this unique occasion by purchasing a candle, buying souvenir programmes and memorabilia or just making a donation.